alienix2/AppuntiMagistrale/dpwim/Lesson9.md

 *Note:* Prof. Thinks that there is no actual different between fog and edge computing.
 It's just two names for the same thing for marketing purposes.

 The **fog** nodes are the nodes that are in the middle between the edge and the cloud.
 The **fog** nodes are usually used to preprocess the data before sending it to the cloud, but this can also be achieved using the edge nodes.

-## Block-chain architecture

-In this case we are talking about a system that allows the registration of transactions into distributed ledgers.

-In this case we are thinking of a P2P network in which the nodes doesn't trust each-other.
-The system is usually organized into three layers:

-- **Network layer:** the layer that represents the p2p network representing the participants
-- **Consensus layer:** the layer that represents the rules that are used to validate the transactions
-- **Application layer:** the layer that represents the application that is built on top of the blockchain (*I.e:* a smart-contract)

-When a transaction is ready a node must decide to communicate it to the other ledgers.
-The **validators** (sometimes referred as **miners**) validate them, group them in a block that is appended to the ledger and then propagate the blocks to the others in the network.

-There must be a way to understand who is allowed to add blocks to the network.
-This means that the peers must all achieve consensus using an alone algorithm.
-The most famous algorithm is the **Proof of Work** algorithm.

-The two options are:

-- a small selected group is identified as a trust-third party
-- the consensus is achieved through the use of a distributed algorithm that is based on the idea that the majority of the nodes are honest.

-### Kinds of block-chain

-- **Permissionless:** the blockchain is open to everyone. *I.e:* Bitcoin
-- **Permissioned:** the blockchain is open only to a specific group of people. *I.e:* Hyperledger

-## A case study of a P2P system: Bitcoin

-The idea of analyzing this case study is to understand how all the theory we discussed can be implemented in real life.

-*Note:* this is also discussed in [Lesson_10 of the AMA-CPS course](../ama-cps/Lesson10.md)

-The basic Satoshi Nakamoto's idea was to create a system that allows the exchange of money without the need of a central authority.
-The system is based on the idea of a **blockchain**.

-### Cryptographic Ingredients

-**Hash function:** an has function is a mathematical function that takes an input and returns a fixed-size string of bytes.
-The hash function must have the following basic properties:

-- **Efficient**
-- **Probability** of generating a hash value should be around the same for all the possible values

-**Other properties:**

-- **Collision free:** *Note:* in general the hash function is not injective, so there can be multiple inputs that generate the same output.
-This is called a **collision**.
-A function that is completely collision free doesn't exist, but we can think of functions that make it so it's not feasible to find those collisions.
-This means that the hash of a specific data can be used to identify that piece of data. *Note:* again, that's not a mathematical property, is just that we assume that it's impossible to have a collision in real life.

-- **Hiding:** the hash function should be hiding.
-This means that if we have a hash value we cannot understand what the input was.
-This is usually achieved by using a **salt**.
-The salt is a random value that is added to the input before hashing it.
-This means that if we have the hash value we cannot understand what the input was unless we know the salt.
-This is also a must of the starting set is made out of a low number of elements.

-- **Game friendly:** the hash function should be game friendly.

-#### Proof of work

-The idea of the proof of work is to find a value that when hashed the hash begins with a number of zero bits.
-This means that once you are able to find that value you get the transaction itself in reward, and the coins becomes yours.

-The idea came from solving a problem about spam emails.
-The idea was to make the sender of the email do some work before sending the email (solve a **challenge**).
-This way the spammer would have to do a lot of work to send a lot of emails.